 - a letter telling her she had been made bankrupt by the Court

 - information about the sequestration order process

-- a form for her to complete
+- a Statement of Affairs for her to complete

-- instructions for completing the form.
+- instructions for completing the Statement of Affairs.

 Maria failed to comply with the notice.
 AFSA’s Enforcement team investigated the matter.
 The matter was prosecuted by the Office of the Commonwealth Director of Public Prosecutions (CDPP).